-Do not use for the treatment of carcinoid tumours.
-Patients in whom drug-drug interactions are likely (and who cannot discontinue the concomitant medication) may require dose modification (refer to Interactions section for details).
+Patients in whom drug-drug interactions are likely (and who cannot discontinue the concomitant medication) may require dose modification (refer to "Interactions" section for details).
 Optimal glycemic/lipidemic control must be obtained prior to starting therapy.

-Prophylaxis for PJP should be considered when concurrent use of corticosteroids or other immunosuppressive agents are required.
+Consider the use of PJP prophylaxis when concomitant use of corticosteroids or other immunosuppressants are required.